Back to Kwikset Guides

 Common Causes

-• Firmware 02.09.00.10 changed background location service integration breaking geofence triggers
+• Firmware 02.09.00.10 changed background location integration, breaking geofence triggers

-• Lock WiFi module reconnection sequence after firmware reboot disrupted cloud geofence relay
+• Lock WiFi reconnection after the firmware reboot disrupted the cloud geofence relay

 Most fixes happen in the first 3 steps.